 The People’s Democratic Party suffered a major defeat in Nigeria’s 2015 elections.
 Not only did it lose the presidency for the first time since the 1999 transition to democracy, it lost the House, the Senate, and most of the governorships.
-My new book manuscript, Contemporary Nigerian Politics: Competition in a Time of Transition and Terror, offers a fresh empirical explanation for why the PDP lost, a new analysis of elites’ role in the 1999 transition, and a challenge to conventional thinking about Boko Haram’s impact on politics.
+My most recent book, Contemporary Nigerian Politics: Competition in a Time of Transition and Terror, offers a fresh empirical explanation for why the PDP lost, a new analysis of elites’ role in the 1999 transition, and a challenge to conventional thinking about Boko Haram’s impact on politics.
 You can order a copy of the book from Cambridge University Press here.

 My core findings speak to research on democratic consolidation, African electoral politics, and the political economy of terrorism.
 My research draws on nearly fifty interviews in ten different states, a content analysis of 2,400 news articles covering the presidential campaign, and a statistical analysis of an unpublished nationwide survey.

 “LeVan has written the most analytically rigorous and intellectually sophisticated book on Nigerian political studies I have read in recent years.
 This is a truly impressive and excellent scholarly endeavor.” —Olufemi Vaughan, Amherst College